Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Halal certification, while not universally mandated for all seafood, may be required or commercially expected when supplying to certain institutional buyers, supermarket chains, or markets in Muslim-majority countries.
 Traders should assess their target customer requirements and obtain certification from a UAE-recognised halal body accordingly.

-Ongoing compliance obligations include annual licence renewal, periodic health and safety inspections of storage facilities, and adherence to UAE food labelling regulations, which require accurate origin, storage, and handling information on all commercial packaging.
+Ongoing compliance obligations include annual license renewal, periodic health and safety inspections of storage facilities, and adherence to UAE food labelling regulations, which require accurate origin, storage, and handling information on all commercial packaging.

 Why Dubai South Is the Right Base for Marine Animal Trading